Given the resource investment made, it is key that leaders measure and improve investigation process effectiveness.

 Recently, I received a great e-mail question from one of my TapRooT® root cause analysis course participants.
 His question was basic, but meaningful.
 “What are your thoughts on how to measure investigation process effectiveness?” he asked.

 He went on to explain that he wanted my insights partially because he knew I was a measurement freak.
 More importantly, he felt pressure by his boss to focus on investigation timeliness over everything else.
-This post represent my best efforts to answer his questions.
+This post represents my best efforts to answer his questions.
 If you have others, feel free to ask.

 Buy my new ‘How to Lead Great Investigations’ book on amazon.com